yuru7/FormatLink-custom/README.md

 # Format Link for Chrome

+This project is a fork of [hnakamur/FormatLink-Chrome](https://github.com/hnakamur/FormatLink-Chrome).
+Thanks to the original author, hnakamur.

 ## Why do I need it?
 To format the link of the active tab instantly to use in Markdown, reST, HTML, Text, Textile or other formats.